anisbet/oclc3/Readme.md

 3) The flags `--local` and `--remote` must be used together.
 4) You can use the same `master.lst` with both `--set` or `--unset` switches.

+## Web Service Quotas
+Each of the operations of `check`, `add`, and `delete` can have applied quotas which prevents the application exceeding OCLC's web service API call quotas.
+Quotas are optional and if missing from the yaml file, `oclc.py` will attempt to complete all the instructions on the `master.lst`.

+With a quota set, once the limit is reached the `master.lst` is updated with the remaining instructions to do when the script is restarted.

 ## Example of a Number List
 ```bash
 +123456 Treasure Isl... # The record 123456 will be added when '--set' is used.